Witiko/expltools/explcheck/doc/warnings-and-errors-05-flow-analysis.md

   { \__module_foo: }
 ```

-This check is a stronger version of <#unused-private-function> and should only be emitted if <#unused-function> has not previously been emitted for this function.
+This check is a stronger version of <#unused-private-function> and should only be emitted if <#unused-private-function> has not previously been emitted for this function.

 ### Unreachable function variant {.w}
 A private function or conditional function variant is defined but all its calls are unreachable.